robfatland/costnotify/instructions/README.md

 ## Objective and Supporting Information

 This is	a walk-through for installing a daily cost notify email for an AWS account.
 It is revised 6-AUG-2019 to accommodate the CloudCheckr itemization file format.

+Further revision September 2019 to allow **Test** mode to send a report for a chosen year/month in addition to the standard daily report which summarizes the current month-to-date.

 - In what follows we try to consistently use `costnotify` as a resource label